niclim/TowerDefense/README.md

 Towers have a size of 2x2

 ### TODO
-* Update how modal event listeners work (one function that delegates relevant based on whatever)
-* Add upgrade screen so that users can choose different towers to upgrade from
 * Complete unit test coverage
 * add the following effects:
  - multiple targets